 - the fact that the auditor is not expressing an opinion on the effectiveness of internal control

 - that the auditor’s consideration of internal control was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that were not identified

 - an appropriate alert, in accordance with section 905, Alert That Restricts the Use of the Auditor’s Written Communication

 Other deficiencies can be communicated in writing or orally and need only be communicated to management (and not to those charged with governance).
 The communication must be documented in the audit file.
-So if you communicate orally, then follow up with a memo to the file addressing who you spoke with, what you discussed, and the date the discussion occurred.
+So if you communicate orally, then follow up with a memo to the file addressing who you spoke with, what you discussed, and the date of the discussion.

 Stand-alone management letters are often used to communicate other deficiencies.
 Since there is no authoritative guidance for management letters, you may word them as you wish.
-Also, you may, if you like, include other deficiencies in your written communication of significant deficiencies or material weaknesses.
+Alternatively, you can, if you like, include other deficiencies in your written communication of significant deficiencies or material weaknesses.

 Learn from the CPA Scribo newsletter!